Nimrud: Destruction

 Nimrud's various monuments had faced threats from exposure to the harsh elements of the Iraqi climate.
 Lack of proper protective roofing meant that the ancient reliefs at the site were susceptible to erosion from wind-blown sand and strong seasonal rains.

 In mid-2014, the Islamic State of Iraq and the Levant (ISIL) occupied the area surrounding Nimrud.
 ISIL destroyed other holy sites, including the Mosque of the Prophet Jonah in Mosul.
 In early 2015, they announced their intention to destroy many ancient artifacts, which they deemed idolatrous or otherwise un-Islamic; they subsequently destroyed thousands of books and manuscripts in Mosul's libraries.
 In February 2015, ISIL destroyed Akkadian monuments in the Mosul Museum, and on March 5, 2015, Iraq announced that ISIL militants had bulldozed Nimrud and its archaeological site on the basis that they were blasphemous.

 A member of ISIL filmed the destruction, declaring, "These ruins that are behind me, they are idols and statues that people in the past used to worship instead of Allah.
 The Prophet Muhammad took down idols with his bare hands when he went into Mecca.
 We were ordered by our prophet to take down idols and destroy them, and the companions of the prophet did this after this time, when they conquered countries."
 ISIL declared an intention to destroy the restored city gates in Nineveh.
 ISIL went on to do demolition work at the later Parthian ruined city of Hatra.
-On April 12 2015, an on-line militant video purportedly showed ISIL militants hammering, bulldozing and ultimately using explosives to blow up parts of Nimrud.
+On April 12 2015, an online militant video purportedly showed ISIL militants hammering, bulldozing, and ultimately using explosives to blow up parts of Nimrud.

 Irina Bokova, the director general of UNESCO, stated "deliberate destruction of cultural heritage constitutes a war crime".
 The president of the Syriac League in Lebanon compared the losses at the site to the destruction of culture by the Mongol Empire.
 In November 2016, aerial photographs showed the systematic leveling of the Ziggurat by heavy machines.
 On 13 November 2016, the Iraqi Army recaptured the city from ISIL.
 The Joint Operations Command stated that it had raised the Iraqi flag above its buildings and also captured the Assyrian village of Numaniya, on the edge of the town.
 By the time Nimrud was retaken, around 90% of the excavated part of the city had been destroyed entirely.
 Every major structure had been damaged, the Ziggurat of Nimrud had been flattened, only a few scattered broken walls remained of the palace of Ashurnasirpal II, the Lamassu that once guarded its gates had been smashed and scattered across the landscape.